BYLAWS OF THE MID-CONTINENT INTERGROUP (2024)

 Section 5—Quorum

-A. Each committee may prescribe its own rules for calling and holding meetings and its method of procedures, subject to the guidelines of the Twelve Traditions of OA.
+1. Each ad hoc committee may prescribe its own rules for calling and holding meetings and its method of procedures, subject to the guidelines of the Twelve Traditions of OA.

-B. Each committee shall provide a written or verbal report to the Intergroup at regular intervals and at the end of any specific event coordinated by the committee.
+2. Each ad hoc committee shall provide a written or verbal report to the Intergroup at regular intervals and at the end of any specific event coordinated by the committee.
 If any monies are expended, a detailed and itemized report shall be included with the report.
 If any monies are involved, the committee shall submit a written report detailing receipts and expenditures.

-C. Past Committee Chairs may serve in an ex-officio capacity in their respective committees.
+3. Past Ad Hoc Committee Chairs may serve in an ex-officio capacity in their respective committees.

-D. Should a vacancy, resignation or removal of a Committee Chair occur in any committee, all pertinent information shall be turned over to the Intergroup Chair.
+4. Should a vacancy, resignation or removal of a Committee Chair occur in any ad hoc committee, all pertinent information shall be turned over to the Intergroup Chair.
 The Chair shall then appoint a new Committee Chair to serve the remainder of the unexpired term.

-A. If it is deemed necessary by the Board that a committee shall open a bank account, the Committee Chair and the Intergroup Chair and/or designee shall be signers on the account.
+1. If it is deemed necessary by the Board that an ad hoc committee shall open a bank account, the Committee Chair and the Intergroup Chair and/or designee shall be signers on the account.

 Article VII—Source of Funds